Boat Life: How We Get Water

 - Requires an educated human to operate (AKA, read the manual).

 - Some claim that because RO water removes everything, including any essential minerals the water may contain, it is not good.
 Which isn’t true.
 Essential minerals for our body should come from the food we eat and not from the water we drink.
 We’ve been drinking RO water for almost nine years now and haven’t had any concerns at all.
-(But there is a filter you can use to remineralizer the water if you are concerned.)
+(But there is a filter you can use to remineralize the water if you are concerned.)

 Cruise RO has offered a special bonus just for you.
 Use the order code WYNNS and he’ll send a free Cruising Kit that’s worth about $200!
 Watermakers don’t go on sale and “Boat Show Specials” are as good as it gets…and that’s what he is offering.
 Just give him a call or shoot him an email.
 Plus, we get a little token of thanks too!
-More here: gonewiththewynns.com/product/watermaker
+More here: cruiserowaterandpower.com/

 And that is how we get water while living on a boat.
 Rain, land and sea!